Resonant inelastic X-ray scattering in the topological semimetal FeSi: Experimental methods

 \subsection{Sample preparation}

 Single crystals of FeSi were prepared using a Ga flux method.
-We mixed the starting materials in a molar ratio of 1:1:15 in a glove box filled with argon.
+We mixed the starting materials in a molar ratio of 1:1:15 for Fe:Si:Ga in a glove box filled with argon.
 This mixture was placed in an alumina crucible and sealed in an evacuated quartz tube.
 The crucible was heated to 1150$^{\circ}$C and held for 10~h, before cooling to $950^{\circ}$C at 2 K/h, after which the flux was centrifuged.
 The crystals were washed with diluted hydrochloric acid in order to remove Ga flux from the surface of the samples.
+This process yielded, samples with large, millimeter-sized flat crystal facets.
+The samples were checked with lab x-ray diffraction and inelastic x-ray scattering find that the samples have excellent crystallographic quality \cite{Miao2018observation}.
+The electronic structure of the samples was checked with x-ray absorption spectroscopy during the RIXS experiments, obtaining results that are consistent with the literature \cite{Sirotti1993synchrotron}.